TalYamin/CouponSystemConsoleApp/README.md

 At this phase, the database will be configured to store and retrieve information about customers, companies and coupons.
 A layer of insulation will be created over the database to allow convenient work from Java to the SQL required for DB operations.
 In addition, basic infrastructure services such as ConnectionPool and a daily Thread will be established that will maintain the system and clean it out of expired coupons.
-3 Points Entry will be defined for each type of customer (administrator, company or customer) who has signed up for a login.
+3 Points Entry will be defined for each type of client (administrator, company or customer) who has signed up for a login.

 Test requirements: